omerbsezer/LSTM_RNN_Tutorials_with_Demo/README.md

-# LSTM and RNN Tutorial with Stock/Bitcoin Time Series Prediction Code Example
+# LSTM and RNN Tutorial with Demo (with Stock/Bitcoin Time Series Prediction, Sentiment Analysis, Music Generation)

 There are many LSTM tutorials, courses, papers in the internet.
 This one summarizes all of them.
 In this tutorial, there are different section: Introduction to Deep Learning, Recurrent Neural Networks (RNN), Long Short Term Memory (LSTM), Stock Price Prediction using LSTM.